scds/intro-regex/lessons/lesson2.md

 TODO - Example

-## Using Quantifiers on a Group of Characters

-If you want to use a quantifier on a group of characters, you'll need to surround the group of characters with round brackets ( ).
-The quantifier will follow.

-TODO - Example

 ## Lazy vs. Greedy Quantifiers

 By default, quantifiers are considered "greedy".
 When matching a pattern, RegEx will search for the longest possible occurrence that matches your search pattern.
 This can sometimes be a problem.
 See the example below.